SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 To export data to a CSV or XLSX file, select the checkbox in front of the respective row in the list and at the left of the top menu bar click **Export**.

-You will receive an e-mail containing links to each export file.
+You will receive an email containing links to each export file.

 Standard time properties of documents (like time or creationTime in alarms) are exported to

-* xlsx file in the format: 03/13/2016 00:00:24
+* XLSX file in the format: 03/13/2016 00:00:24
 * CSV file in the format: 2016-03-13T00:01:24.000Z

 Only CSV time contains milliseconds and timezone.